cbcrg/nf-phdcourse21/README.md

 ./nextflow run script7.nf -profile cluster
 ```

 The profile `standard` is used by default if no other profile is specified by the user.
-Also, note that two profiles can be used simultaneously by providing them separated by a comma `-profile standard, cluster`.
+Also, note that two profiles can be used simultaneously by providing them separated by a comma `-profile standard,cluster`.

 #### Recap